RYDLAB/OTRSExporter/README.md

 There are several new console commands:

-*  `Maint::Prometheus::ClearMemory` -- Same as clear shared memory at custom-metrics-web-page
+*  `Maint::Prometheus::ClearMemory`                 - Same as clear shared memory at custom-metrics-web-page
-*  `Maint::Prometheus::DleteDiedProcessCollectors` -- Delete collectors of for died processes
+*  `Maint::Prometheus::DeleteDiedProcessCollectors` - Delete collectors for died processes
-*  `Maint::Prometheus::DeleteValuesWithDiedPIDs` -- Delete the metric values with died workers as label
+*  `Maint::Prometheus::DeleteValuesWithDiedPIDs`    - Delete the metric values with died workers as label
-*  `Maint::Prometheus::MergeCustomMetrics` -- Merge custom metrics to shared memory (same as deploy)
+*  `Maint::Prometheus::MergeCustomMetrics`          - Merge custom metrics to shared memory (same as deploy)

 # Prometheus